-Kevin Shapiro, MD, Ph.D., a renowned expert in cognitive neuroscience, is Director of Research and Therapeutic Technologies at Cortica.
+Kevin Shapiro, M.D., Ph.D., a renowned expert in cognitive neuroscience, is Executive Director of Research and Therapeutic Technologies at Cortica.
 Dr. Shapiro uses his expertise to identify and address the underlying causes that may impact a child’s development.

 Dr. Shapiro has dedicated his career to better understand brain development in children with neurodevelopmental differences.
 With subspecialty training in vascular neurology, Dr. Shapiro is one of only a handful of board-certified pediatric stroke neurologists in the United States.